 How about going bright for a real statement?
 This model from Albion features double ended curves and a purpose built plinth, cleverly concealing the waste system and can be painted in a range of Farrow & Ball and Dulux shades.

 For a high-end look on a budget, mix and match high and low cost products to make your budget go further.
 Clever tiling and simple layout tricks – such as raising a freestanding bath – will create a designer finish.
-I’m a big fan of these gold taps and geometric black tiles!
+I’m a big fan of these gold taps and geometrical black tiles!

 Featured image: Taking a bold approach with fittings as well as the bathroom’s layout can make inexpensive items appear high end.
 Vintage Wood Bianco anti-slip floor tiles, £49.95 sq m, Walls and Floors.